Skinny-fat and looking to get six-pack abs? You’re in the right place.

 - Burn off regular sub-cutaneous fat

-Your #1 challenge: building muscle while burning fat
+Your First challenge: building Enough muscle while burning fat

 Skinny-fat guys can’t bulk like skinny guys.
 And they can’t cut like overweight guys.

-They need to do “body recomposition” where they change their muscle-to-fat ratio by simultaneously building muscle while burning fat.
-If you’d like to learn more about this, see our article on if skinny-fat guys should bulk or cut.
+Skinny-fat guys need to do a “body recomposition” where they change their muscle-to-fat ratio by simultaneously building muscle while burning fat.

-How to build enough muscle to see a six-pack while burning body fat
+How to build Muscle to see a six-pack while Losing body fat

-Building muscle as a skinny-fat guy isn’t exactly easy, there are whole programs designed to help solve it (should you want a good program, see our program True Gains), but some good foundational steps could be:
+Building muscle as a skinny-fat guy isn’t exactly easy, there are whole programs designed to help solve it (check our our programs), but some good foundational steps could be: